Symposium 2026

 Participants will gain a clearer understanding of competency-based curriculum design, strategies for attracting diverse talent, and frameworks for embedding CPD and lifelong learning into professional pathways.
 Through facilitated discussions, group exercises, and real-world case studies, attendees will collaboratively develop actionable insights and practical recommendations they can apply within their own institutions and organizations.
 What the incorporation of AI literacy and analytics into engineering programs may achieve in terms of course design and gap analysis will be discussed as a means to accelerate offerings.

-(11:00 am - 12.30 am CET; 90 minutes)
+(11:00 - 12:30 CET; 90 minutes)

-Dr. Aniko Kalman, University of Nyíregyháza, Hungary
+Led by: Dr. Aniko Kalman, University of Nyíregyháza, Hungary

 Dr. Kalman is a recognized Hungarian expert in the fields of lifelong learning and andragogy.
 She is currently a full professor at the University of Nyiregyhaza and serves as the rector's advisor.
 She is also a member of the academic staff of the Doctoral School at the Faculty of Education and Psychology at Eötvös Lorand University in Budapest and at the Education Doctoral School of the University of Szeged.
 Between 2002 and 2015 she served as Executive President of the MELLearN Hungarian National University Lifelong Learning Network.
 She was elected to the Board of Directors of SEFI in 2014 and became a member of the IACEE Council in 2016.

-Anita Chawla, Higher Education Strategist, Engageli, USA
+With support from: Anita Chawla, Higher Education Strategist, Engageli, USA

 As internationalization reshapes higher education, smaller regional institutions face both unique opportunities and distinct challenges in attracting and retaining international students.
 Drawing on research from the University of Nyíregyháza, this workshop explores: